 Bring Cash With You to Nusa Penida

-There are ATM’s on Nusa Penida but they are often out of order.
-We never found a single place on Nusa Penida that accepted credit card so it’s advisable to bring all the cash you will think you need from Bali.
-Check out more of our travel finance tips here.
+There are ATMs on Nusa Penida but they are often out of order.
+We never found a single place in Nusa Penida that accepts credit cards, so it’s advisable to bring all the cash you think you need from Bali.

 Prepare for a Cold Shower